americium-241/LLM_Omnitool_UI/README.md

 LLM OmniTool UI
 =============================

 A minimalistic streamlit chatbot UI to combine and customize tools for langchain llm agents.
-OpenAI or local Llama models can be used to power the chatbot.
+OpenAI or local quantized Llama or Mistral models can be used to power the chatbot.
 The simple integration of custom tools and agents gives a straightforward experience to build a chatbot adapted to one's specific needs.
-Custom tools can be any python function, as well as any call to third party agents, from langchain, hugging face or autogen for instance, offering an endless combination of functionnalities to the chatbot.
+Custom tools can be any python function.
+So any call to third party agents can be integrated as a tool, from langchain, hugging face or autogen for instance, offering an endless combination of functionnalities to the chatbot.

 For an illustrative breakdown of the application's structure and flow, refer to our schema: